H1-Key: 2021–2022: Debut with Athletic Girl, Sitala's departure and Run

-On December 21, 2021, via H1-Key's Social media accounts, it was announced with a promotion schedule that they will make their debut with the first single album, Athletic Girl, with the title track of the same name.
+On December 21, 2021, it was announced via social media that the group make their debut with their first single album, Athletic Girl, with the title track of the same name.
 Prior to the release, it was announced that the group would be partnering with Sony Music for international promotions.

 The album was released on January 5, 2022.
 They held a press showcase for the album on the same day.
-H1-Key made their broadcast debut on January 7, 2022, at KBS2's Music Bank.
+H1-Key made their broadcast debut on January 7, at KBS2's Music Bank.

-On May 25, 2022, GLG announced that Sitala had left the group due to personal circumstances.
+On May 25, GLG announced that Sitala had left the group due to personal circumstances.

 On June 7, it was announced that the quartet would be releasing their first maxi single album titled Run on July 6, with the addition of a new member, Hwiseo.
-On December 6, 2022, H1-Key confirmed their comeback on January 5, 2023, the anniversary of their debut.
+On December 6, H1-Key confirmed their comeback on January 5, 2023, the anniversary of their debut.

-2023: Rose Blossom
+2023–present: Rose Blossom, Seoul Dreaming, H1-Keynote Project, Love or Hate and Lovestruck

-On December 6, 2022, It was announced that the quartet's first extended play titled Rose Blossom would be released on January 5, 2023, the anniversary of their debut.
+On January 5, the quartet released their first extended play titled Rose Blossom, with the title track of the same name.

+In June 2023, members Riina and Hwiseo were participants in the Mnet girl group survival show Queendom Puzzle.
+Riina was eliminated in the second elimination round in episode 9, while Hwiseo finished in first place, debuting in the female supergroup El7z Up.

+The group released their second extended play Seoul Dreaming on August 30, led by the title track "Seoul (Such a Beautiful City)".
+The single "Time to Shine", a pre-release of the EP, was released on August 23.
+The group subsequently took their first music show win on The Show on September 5.

+The group would launch a music project titled H1-Keynote, beginning with the release of the digital single "Thinkin' About You" on January 19, 2024, followed by the second digital single of the project "Deeper" on February 27.

+The group released their third extended play Love or Hate on June 19, 2024.

+The group released their fourth extended play Lovestruck on June 26, 2025, a year after their previous release.
+It was then revealed that this release would be co-produced by GLG and Choi Creative Lab.
+On August 1, it was announced that H1-Key signed with Choi Creative Lab.